neuralvis/elpa-mirror/melpa/doom-modeline-readme.txt

 - An indicator for recording a macro
 - Local python/ruby version in the major-mode
 - A customizable mode-line height (see doom-modeline-height)
+- A minor modes segment which is compatible with minions
 - An error/warning count segment for flycheck
 - A workspace number segment for eyebrowse
 - A perspective name segment for persp-mode